Last summer my hair fell out. Yup, it just freakin’ fell out!

 There is no scientific evidence that any product will boost the immune system or make it stronger.
 Extreme caution should be used when considering taking any of these products.
 Some of these supplements can be harmful or interact adversely with prescription medicines the individual is already taking.
 The healthcare provider’s opinion should always be sought before taking any of these products.
 Sometimes the provider will recommend vitamins, electrolyte supplementation or probiotics for certain patients but remember that supplements are no substitute for a healthy, balanced diet.

-I actually buy the off-brand foam version in a discounted six month pack.
-I take a can and give it a good shakin’ before I tip it over and apply mainly to the front and sides of my hairline and also to the top and crown of my head because this is where my hair fell out the most.
-Obviously, you may have lost hair in different areas than I so apply to those areas.
-I also then take a Q-tip and apply a little to my eyebrows as well because I lost most of those too!
+I take a can and give it a good shakin’ before I tip it over and apply mainly to the front and sides of my hairline and also to the top and crown of my head.
+Then, I also take a Q-tip and apply a little to my eyebrows as well because I lost most of those too!

 One thing to note here…you do have to keep using the product in order to see continued hair growth.
-Once you stop using it you will start to see hair thinning (or in my case falling out!) again.
+Once you stop using it you will start to see hair thinning again.
 So, it’s not a fix-all solution, but it’s been a great tool in my hair re-growth toolbox!

 The iRestore System looks like a white, Star Wars Stormtrooper-like helmet with an attached wire and remote control.
 You wear the helmet every other day for 25 minutes.
 I often wear it while folding laundry, walking on the treadmill or sitting at my desk.
 It’s not cheap at over $500, so I asked for it for Christmas!